lfe/blog/src/_posts/2014-12-03-1828-erlport-and-python-making-more-calls-from-lfe.md

 > (python:call pid-1 'operator 'truediv '(294 7))
 42.0
 ```
-The use of operators is extremely convenity, since with ErlPort we are bound
+The use of operators is extremely convenient, since with ErlPort we are bound
 to same the module-function-args approach used in Erlang and LFE.
 There are
-many othe operators we can call, but this should give you a taste.
+many other operators we can call, but this should give you a taste.

 The full list of operators provided as builtin functions is available
 [here](https://docs.python.org/3.4/library/operator.html).

-## Using Builtins
+## Using Built-ins

 Just for fun, we'll switch to our other Python server for these examples: